AadityaSuri/Tf-Idf_Search/README.md

 future updates (in no particular order)
 * port the Porter Stemmer algorithm to c++ and multithread it
+* use sparse matrices to represent the vector space
 * implement a frontend interface for the app